noname22/pds2png/README.md

 PDS2PNG
 =======
 pds2png converts color images stored in NASA's Planetary Data System format from .RED/.GRN/.BLU files to PNG files.
-It can for instance be used to convert raw true color images captured by the viking landers.o
+It can for instance be used to convert raw true color images captured by the viking landers.

 Compiling
 ---------